openstack/devstack/tools/xen/README.md

     MULTI_HOST=1
     # Give extra time for boot
     ACTIVE_TIMEOUT=45
+    # Interface on which you would like to access services
+    HOST_IP_IFACE=ethX
     EOF

 Step 4: Run ./build_xva.sh
 --------------------------
-This script prpares your nova xva image.
-This script can be run on a separate machine and copied to dom0.
-If you run this on a different machine, copy the resulting xva file to tools/xen/xvas/[GUEST_NAME].xva (by default tools/xen/xvas/ALLINONE.xva)
+This script prepares your nova xva image.
+If you run this on a different machine, copy the resulting xva file to tools/xen/xvas/[GUEST_NAME].xva (by default tools/xen/xvas/ALLINONE.xva) on the Xenserver host.

-It is likely that for XS6 you will need to build_xva.sh on a separate machine due to dom0 space constraints.
+cd $DEVSTACKSRCROOT/devstack/tools/xen
+./build_xva.sh

+You will also need to copy your localrc to the Xenserver host.

 Step 5: Run ./build_domU.sh
 --------------------------